 "I've always enjoyed a violent woman."

-Tyrion frowned at him.
+Tyrion frowned.
 The Lannister brothers had always been known for their sharp tongue, and he had often enjoyed partaking in various scraps with his older brother, but this was not one of those times.

 "Perhaps mercy is not what I'm after," Jaime offered.